DETAILED ACTION

 (a)(2) the claimed invention was described in a patent issued under section 151, or in an application for patent published or deemed published under section 122(b), in which the patent or application, as the case may be, names another inventor and was effectively filed before the effective filing date of the claimed invention.

-Claims 1-5, 7-13 and 17 are rejected under 35 U.S.C.
+Claims 7-13 and 17 are rejected under 35 U.S.C.
 102(a)(1)/102(a)(2) as being anticipated by Rinaldi (U.S. Pat.
 No. 2964280).

 Regarding claim 7, Rinaldi teaches a bracket comprising: a base (Rinaldi; 10) defining at least two mounting holes (Rinaldi; 14) that receive fasteners for mounting the bracket to a structure;

-an arm (Rinaldi; 21) extending from the base and having a top, a bottom and a maximum width at the interconnection with the base;
+a first arm (Rinaldi; 21) extending from the base and having a top, a bottom and a maximum width at the interconnection with the base;

-the at least two mounting holes being spaced from another by a distance greater than the maximum width of the arm so that one of the at least two mounting holes is outside the arm on one side of the arm and one of the at least two mounting holes is outside the arm on the other side of the arm; and
+the at least two mounting holes being spaced from another by a distance greater than the maximum width of the first arm so that one of the at least two mounting holes is outside the first arm on one side of the arm and one of the at least two mounting holes is outside the first arm on the other side of the arm; and

-at least a portion of the at least two mounting holes being located above the top of the arm.
+at least a portion of the at least two mounting holes being located above the top of the first arm.

 Regarding claim 8, Rinaldi teaches the base (Rinaldi; 10) includes at least two tabs (Rinaldi; tab portion having 14) extending away from the base and each of the at least two tabs defining at least one of the at least two mounting holes.

-Regarding claim 9, Rinaldi teaches the predetermined width of the arm (Rinaldi; 21) extends in a horizontal direction and the base includes an extension that engages the bottom of the arm.
+Regarding claim 9, Rinaldi teaches the predetermined width of the first arm (Rinaldi; 21) extends in a horizontal direction and the base includes an extension that engages the bottom of the arm.

 Regarding claim 10, Rinaldi teaches the predetermined width of the arm extends in a vertical direction (Rinaldi; width at 22).

-Regarding claim 11, Rinaldi teaches the arm includes an angled portion (Rinaldi; 25) extending from the base (Rinaldi; 10).
+Regarding claim 11, Rinaldi teaches the first arm includes an angled portion (Rinaldi; 25) extending from the base (Rinaldi; 10).

-Regarding claim 13, Rinaldi teaches a first cradle (Rinaldi; cradle defined by 22) for supporting a rod (Rinaldi; 27) at an end of arm distal from the base.
+Regarding claim 13, Rinaldi teaches a first cradle (Rinaldi; cradle defined by 22) for supporting a rod (Rinaldi; 27) at an end of first arm distal from the base.

 Regarding claim 17, Rinaldi teaches the base (Rinaldi; 10) includes a T-shaped portion spacing the at least two mounting holes.